tslenter/RS2WEB/docs/source/index.rst

 Welcome to RSv2 documentation!
 ===================================

-Remote Syslog version 2 is a syslog viewer build on Laravel.
+Remote Syslog version 2 is a syslog viewer built on Laravel.
 The webinterface is created by Ronald Gerits and Tom Slenter.
 More information can be found on https://www.remotesyslog.com/